-We are extremely excited to be presenting WNY Climate Conversations, at the Burchfield Penney Art Gallery, on February 9, 2019.
+We successfully presented WNY Climate Conversations, at the Burchfield Penney Art Gallery, on February 9, 2019.

 FREE AND OPEN TO THE PUBLIC – Discourse on creating a sustainable future in WNY